 The Rideau Canal: the perfect place to have a picnic, take an evening stroll, or see a ghost.
 When most people think of the world-famous waterway, they conjure up images of Beavertails and ice skates or the leaf-strewn bike paths along the sparkling water.
 What some may not realize is that the Canal claimed many lives during its construction, making it the perfect place for paranormal activity.

 Building of the Rideau Canal began in 1826 under the direction of Colonel John By, leading to the formation of Bytown—now Ottawa.
 It is estimated that 2,000-4,000 men worked on the Canal per year.
-Bush, swamp, and rock made construction difficult.
-The dangerous work and unhygienic living conditions contributed to approximately 1,000 deaths—including workers and their families—between 1826 and the waterway’s opening in 1832.
+Bush, swamp, and rock made construction difficult and the dangerous work and unhygienic living conditions contributed to approximately 1,000 deaths between 1826 and the waterway’s opening in 1832.
 Disease was the biggest cause of death, particularly malaria.
 For more detailed information, read “History of the Rideau Canal”.

 To accommodate these deaths, cemeteries were built close to the worksites.
 Three are still accessible to the public; the rest have disappeared over the years.
 While it is safe to assume that graves would have been relocated before new construction began, the recent discovery of bodies near Queen Street hints otherwise.
 How many other bodies unknowingly lie below us?
 I think about the times that I’ve taken a book and spent blissful afternoons lounging under trees.
 Perhaps those solitary outings were not as solitary as I thought.